Similes Are Like Glitter—They Make Your Writing Shine

 Figures of speech (also known as figurative language) play an enormous role in helping your readers visualize, understand, and relate to your writing.
 There are numerous types, ranging from alliteration to zeugma, and everything in between.
 Figures of speech, and other rhetorical devices, are as important as milk to a baby, a tennis racket is to a tennis player, or the sun is to the Earth.
 Can you guess what type of figurative language we’ll be discussing today?
 That’s right.
 Similes.

-Similes make a comparison by using the words “as” or “like.”
+A simile is a figure of speech that compares two things by using the words “as” or “like.”

 What Is a Simile?